kdmcclin/ruby-algorithms/factorial/README.md

 [Recursion](http://en.wikipedia.org/wiki/Recursion_%28computer_science%29) in computer science is a method where the solution to a problem depends on solutions to smaller instances of the same problem (as opposed to iteration).

 ##Tests
-Any solution that you create should make the p tests pass (equal true) when you run the script.
+Any solution that you create should make the p tests pass (evaluate to true) when you run the script.